Tubridgi Gas Storage

 Since start-up AGIG have further expanded Tubridgi’s physical capability to 90TJ/d Injections and 60TJ/d of withdrawal capability, and expanded the reservoir capacity from 42PJ up to 60PJ, enabling us to provide storage and loan services to a range of major customers.

-After 3 years of successful operations exclusively in physical injection mode (of typical rates up to 90TJ/d) we reached the reservoir capacity of exactly 60PJ of customer gas before switching into physical withdrawal mode where we typically provide physical withdrawals of up to 60TJ/d.
-AGIT also has a range on operational and commercial arrangements in place which means that TGS is capable of satisfying outside of its physical limits.
+For the first 3 years of operations, customers exclusively used physical injection mode (typical rates up to 90TJ/d) until we reached the reservoir capacity of 60PJ before switching into physical withdrawal mode where we typically provide physical withdrawals of up to 60TJ/d.

 Tubridgi